lucionieto/airline-ticket-price-analysis/README.md

 ### Ticket Price in days before departure
 ![Price Before Departure](figs/Average_price_before_departure.png)
 ### Insight: Ticket prices are the highest in the days leading up to departure.
-Prices are consistantly lower on average in the 20-30 days before departure.
+Prices are consistently lower on average in the 20-30 days before departure.

 ### Feature Importance (Permutation)
 ![Feature Permutation](figs/Feature_importance.png)